This is my second Christmas in Italy, and I now think that I am getting the hang of how the Italians like to celebrate the festive season!

 The celebrations continue until Epiphany on January 6th, which is when it is said that the three wise men visited Jesus.

-The tradition says that La Befana is still flying round the world every year on the eve of Epiphany on her broomstick trying to find Jesus, and leaves sweet gifts in children’s houses hoping this is the child that she has been searching for so long.
-If you’re a good child legend has it that you will be left something nice, but if you’re bad, you’ll be left a lump of coal.
-However, now even if you have been left coal by La Befana, it will turn out to be a delicious sweet treat disguised as coal!
+The tradition says that La Befana is still flying round the world every year on the eve of Epiphany on her broomstick trying to find Jesus.
+She leaves sweet gifts in children’s houses hoping this is the child that she has been searching for so long.
+If you’re a good child legend has it that you will be left something nice.
+If you’re bad, she’ll leave you a lump of coal.
+However, nowadays, it will turn out to be a delicious sweet treat disguised as coal!

 Christmas in Italy, with all of the traditional food, markets and festivals is truly magical, and you should experience it at least once in your life!